encoredev/encore/docs/develop/auth.md

 a designated auth handler function and the API call is allowed to go through only if the auth handler determines the token is valid.

+For more advanced use cases you can also customize the authentication information you want.
+See the section on [accepting structured auth information](#accepting-structured-auth-information) below.

 ## The auth handler

 Encore applications can designate a special function to handle authentication,